Bootstraping Clustering of Gaussians for View-consistent 3D Scene Understanding

 Tab.~\ref{tab:3dovs} reports the quantitative results on the 3D-OVS dataset.
-We found that previous methods didn't split datasets during training, so we retrained the methods with only training views.
+We found that previous methods did not split datasets during training, so we retrained the methods with only training views and tested them on testing views to evaluate generalization.
 Note that LERF fails to reconstruct some scenes in this setting, so we use the metric reported in LangSplat.
 As shown, without any preprocessing, our method achieves comparable overall performance to Gaussian Grouping.
-Among the five scenes, our method achieves the best performance on ``bench" and ``sofa", with a significant improvement of 3.99\% and 6.3\% in mIoU, respectively.
+Among the five scenes, our method achieves the best performance on ``bench" and ``sofa" scenes, with a significant improvement of 3.99\% and 6.3\% in mIoU metric, respectively.

-Fig.~\ref{fig:2dseg} illustrates the qualitative comparison results.
-As shown, our method is effective at improving the segmentation accuracy and consistency across views.
-In particular, for hard cases like ``red apple" in the ``figurines" scene, we observe that LangSplat and Gaussian Grouping both fail to segment correctly under drastically changed views.
-In contrast, our method produces view-consistent segmentation results successfully, thanks to the IDSF design and view-independent inference pipeline.\\ \textbf{Open Vocabulary 3D Detection.}